Post submitted by former HRC Digital Media Manager Helen Parshall

 Transgender advocate Monica Roberts writes that Wall was suffering from multiple gunshot wounds and slumped over the steering wheel of her still-running car.

+Local media reported that investigators have “a very strong” lead in the killing of Wall.
+The FBI is assisting with local investigations, and are analyzing phone records and collecting DNA evidence.
 While no arrests have been made, police believe that Wall likely knew her killer, according to WSOC-TV, which sadly misgendered her in its article.

 Donovan Dunlap, a friend of Wall’s, expressed condolences on Facebook, writing, “Sasha Wall you had me always taking photo of you, you stayed ready for the camera.
 I will miss you my beautiful sister.
 I cannot sleep, I hope they find who did this.”